 For the full Policy on Sexual Misconduct, further information, and additional resources, click here.

 3.3 Commitment to Diversity

 Since being founded, the Colleges have been committed to diversity within both the School’s educational programs and the legal profession as a whole.
 Thus, the Colleges strive to foster an environment of mutual respect and inclusion in which all individuals will be valued for who they are and what they can contribute, as participatory members of professional communities that promote cultural awareness, freedom from bias, and appreciation of diversity.
 Further, the School is committed to preparing professionals for law practice and other careers in a multicultural and diverse society.
 In keeping with this commitment, course content considers, where appropriate, issues related to individual and cultural differences so that students develop the skills that enable them to provide professional services or otherwise engage in a professional environment with individuals of diverse backgrounds.
 The faculty conveys attitudes respectful of individual and cultural differences.

 3.4 Academic Freedom

 - Student Academic Freedom

-Academic freedom includes the freedom to lawfully express opinions, raise questions, and advocate positions in matters of academic or scholarly significance.
+Academic freedom includes the freedom to lawfully express opinions, raise questions, and advocate positions in matters of academic or scholarly significance, in a civil and professional manner (see also Section 3.8, Student Code of Ethics and Conduct).
 The Colleges of Law support academic freedom for students in academic settings, including classrooms, internship settings, and activities and events sponsored by the Colleges.
 Students will be evaluated based upon the merits of their responses or performance and their subject matter knowledge, not on extraneous considerations such as their ethnicity, political views, religious beliefs, or other personal beliefs or attributes.

 - Faculty Academic Freedom